metno/gridpp/README.rst

   sudo apt-get install netcdf-bin libnetcdf-dev sudo apt-get install cmake

+You also need [[Armadillo 6.6|http://arma.sourceforge.net/]] or later installed.
+Apt-get only has version 6.5 on Ubuntu Xenial.

 Optional: If you are developing the code, install the google test library:

 .. code-block:: bash